 SC12 considers that it is problematic to agree and apply a definition of longline fisheries “targeting” sharks, noting that fisheries need not be targeting sharks to be having a significant impact on vulnerable shark stocks.
 The Commission may wish to refer to the potential definitions in EB-WP-05 as a starting point for further consideration, if required.

-SC12 recommends that the Commission adopt the attached template for the development of any new shark management plans.
+SC12 recommends that the Commission adopt the attached contents list for the development of any new shark management plans.

-SC recommends that the Commission review newly submitted SMPs for completeness and quality, with a view toward encouraging continuous improvement and documenting the scientific basis for all national management measures.
+SC recommends that the Commission review newly submitted SMPs for completeness and quality, with a view toward encouraging continuous improvement and documenting the scientific basis for all national management measures referenced in the SMP.

 NOTE: In interest of coming to consensus on the appropriate contents of a shark management plan, I would like to suggest three options: